apmiller108/blog/_posts/2017-07-22-scope-the-monkey.markdown

 * calling `using` directly in IRB at the moment doesn't work.
 You can learn more about this [here](https://bugs.ruby-lang.org/issues/9580).

+Refinements are an easy way to limit the scope of our "monkey patches", thereby making them much safer to implement.
+We can avoid unexpected results that can come with making global changes to our code, yet still take advantage of Open Classes.
 ## Resources
 * [Ruby docs on Refinements](https://ruby-doc.org/core-2.4.1/doc/syntax/refinements_rdoc.html)